Cradlepoint COR IBR900 External Antenna Guide

 Looking to get the best possible data rates from your Cradlepoint COR IBR900?

-You’ll want to purchase and connect external MIMO antennas to the device’s two SMA ports.
+You’ll want to purchase and connect external MIMO antennas to the device’s two SMA 5G ports and one GPS port.

 In this guide, we'll:

-• Show where the cellular SMA ports are located.
+• Show where the SMA ports are located.

 In this guide

-The Best External Antennas For the Cradlepoint COR IBR900
+The Best External Antenna For the Cradlepoint COR IBR900

 Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest LTE data rates possible.

-We recommend two different MIMO antenna options for use with the Cradlepoint COR IBR900:
+We recommend the following MIMO antenna option for use with the Cradlepoint COR IBR900:

 Why External Antennas Are Critical for Improving Data Rates